mariiinda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

 2. Folder structure

-The recommended project structure for your content and site looks like this:
+The following is the recommended folder structure:

 ```
   recipe-site